 Hairs on the leaves, stems and pods secrete an organic acid (malic acid), making the crop unattractive to most insects.
 Seedling insect pests, such as cutworm, can attack chickpeas, but are seldom an economic problem.
 Other minor pests include locusts, aphids, false wireworm, thrips, loopers, green vegetable bug and blue oat mite.

 The introduction of Bt cotton has resulted in a significant reduction of insecticide use against helicoverpa.
 However, sucking insects may require careful management.

 Major pests include helicoverpa, spider mites, mirids, aphids and whiteflies.

 Minor pests include thrips, green vegetable bug, pale cotton stainer bug, cotton harlequin bug, soil insects (true and false wireworm), redshouldered leaf beetle, leafhoppers/jassids, and mealybug.

 Potential pests of lucerne stands include helicoverpa (generally only an economic problem in seed-producing stands), aphids (spotted alfalfa, blue-green and pea), lucerne leafroller, whitefringed weevil, leafhoppers/jassids and cutworm.

-The main pests of maize are helicoverpa and soil insects.
-Other pests are infrequent, although maize leafhoppers can transmit wallaby ear diesease.
+The main pests of maize are fall armyworm, helicoverpa and soil insects.
+Other pests are infrequent, although maize leafhoppers can transmit wallaby ear disease.